strips/spyglass/README.md

 > **Please note that this project is in a very early stage.
 Use at your own risk.
 Think about contributing to the project if you find that something is not working, and you are able to fix it.
 Every contribution is appreciated.**

-A simple mjpeg server for Picamera2.
+A simple Picamera2 based mjpeg server for Klipper.

 With Spyglass you are able to stream videos from a camera that is supported by [libcamera](http://libcamera.org) like the [Raspberry Pi Camera Module 3](https://www.raspberrypi.com/products/camera-module-3/).